Stages#

 [{'outputLane': 'StreamSelector_01OutputLane...', 'predicate': '${record:value("/expense") < -10000}'}, {'outputLane': 'StreamSelector_01OutputLane...', 'predicate': '${record:value("/expense") >= 10000}'}, {'outputLane': 'StreamSelector_01OutputLane...', 'predicate': 'default'}]

-To remove a predicate we need to pass a predicate into the StageWithPredicates.remove_predicate() method.
+To remove a predicate, pass it to the StageWithPredicates.remove_predicate() method.

 >>> stream_selector.remove_predicate(stream_selector.predicates[0])